Discontent bubbles in Spain even though coronavirus cases wane

-Spain's fragile left-wing coalition won backing from political foes to extend a state of emergency on Wednesday as public protests simmered over the coronavirus' damage to the economy and tough social restrictions.
-Even though deaths are slowing and Spain hopes to mostly lift a strict lockdown by the end of June, Prime Minister Pedro Sanchez wants to keep special powers for two more weeks to control the easing of restrictions.
+Spain's fragile left-wing coalition won backing from political foes to extend a state of emergency on Wednesday as public protests simmered over economic damage and social restrictions during the coronavirus outbreak.
+Even though deaths are slowing and Spain hopes to mostly lift a strict lockdown by the end of June, Socialist Prime Minister Pedro Sanchez sought to keep special powers for two more weeks to control the easing of restrictions.

-After four previous extensions, he was back in parliament to drum up support again and narrowly passed the measure with the help of small parties.
 "No one has the right to waste what we have achieved together," Sanchez said.
-Spain has recorded 27,888 deaths and 232,555 cases of COVID-19, but new fatalities have slowed to under 100 a day.
+He narrowly passed the measure with the help of small parties, but in some neighbourhoods of Madrid, Barcelona and other cities people walked in the streets banging pots and pans in protest at restrictions on when people can leave their homes.

-With the Bank of Spain forecasting the tourism-dependent economy to contract up to 12.4% in 2020, frustration is bubbling up.
-Pablo Casado, leader of the conservative People's Party, accused Sanchez of wrecking the economy and pledged to block his minority government's legislative agenda.
-"Every vote is an agony for you and the rest of the term will be an ordeal," he told parliament.
+"We need the truth, this isn't normal not letting us walk around ...
+The government has no plan, there are millions of people out of work," Cristina, a public school teacher who usually votes for the Socialist party, said at one demonstration in Alcorcon, southwest of Madrid.
+Groups of up to a few hundred, draped in Spanish flags, have been gathering daily at 9 p.m., sometimes violating social-distancing rules.

 "Say no to dictatorship" and "Stop health fascists" have been some of the slogans on banners in largely right-wing-organised protests in Germany that have capitalised on rising unemployment and unease over lockdown.
 One demonstration in Stuttgart drew tens of thousands.